Rakesh-584/AI-SQL-Analytics-Studio/README.md

 ---
 ---

-# 🏗️ Project Workflow
+## 🏗️ Project Workflow

 <p align="center">
   <img src="assets/workflow.png" alt="Project Workflow" width="100%">
 </p>

-This workflow illustrates how the application converts natural language into SQL queries using Google Gemini, executes them on PostgreSQL, visualizes the results, and allows exporting reports.
+This workflow illustrates how the application converts natural language into SQL using Google Gemini, executes the query on PostgreSQL, visualizes the results, and supports exporting reports in multiple formats.

 ---